Dignity Honored: Elementary Schools

 • Cyber-Bullying Education – Messages are posted throughout the building regarding prevention of cyber-bullying.
 Cyber-Bullying is included and addressed specifically through the Anti-Bullying Response Plan.
 The role of parents will be an increased focus in discussions related to cyber-bullying.

 • Social Media Presence – The elementary administrative team posts to Instagram, Twitter, and Facebook weekly to highlight anti-bullying efforts and positive choices in the elementary schools.
-The hashtag of #SolancoStandsTogether is utilized to provide consistency.

 Reporting